 Each group had a prayer leader and we raised up the people of the village and the outreach in general before God.

 The next morning we woke up by 6am for morning devotion and headed out into the community for the Morning Cry; which was just basically our method of sensitizing the people about the free medical care that we were going to offer them.

 After this, we set up the church into a number of stations:

 1. Waiting area – here we gave informative health talks whilst the villagers waited to to get their vitals checked.

 2. Vitals – here we checked their blood pressure, temperature & pulse rate.
-We also offered HIV Screening complete with pre and post test counseling.
+We also offered rapid malaria testing and HIV Screening complete with pre and post test counseling.